AdobeDocs/experience-cloud.en/help/website-implementation/pages/launch-data-elements-rules.md

 ![The Save and Build option now exists](../assets/images/launch-workingLibrary-saveAndBuild.png)

-Reload your sample page and you should see your change reflected in the console message (you may have to clear your browser cache and reload, in order to see the change to the page):
+Wait a moment until the green dot reappears next to the [!UICONTROL Working Library] dropdown.
+Now, reload your sample page and you should see your change reflected in the console message (you may have to clear your browser cache and reload, in order to see the change to the page):
 ![Console Message with Colon](../assets/images/samplepage-consoleWithColon.png)

 This is a much faster way of working and you will use this approach for the rest of the tutorial.